sammcj/treesummary/README.md

 This script generates a summary of code within a directory tree.
 It will generate a summary of each file (matching the configured extensions) and generate a summary of summaries every n summaries (configurable in `config.json`) in Markdown

+Currently only supports Amazon Bedrock for the LLM, will add OpenAI compatiable API support in the future.

 Usage:

 1. Edit config.json with your desired settings.